Rakeela/dragora-notes/2021-4-5-Seventy-Fifth.md

 My awareness of that makes it hard to come up with male characters for my writing.
 Trying to conform with obligatory male hypersexuality certainly traumatized me.

 ---
+I would not consent to reproduce on Earth, and I do not understand why anyone would.
+The violent dishonesty of this world is unfit for presentation to unprepared psyches.

+---
 Back to [[day-post-archive]]